cs-ed/impacts-stevewalston/README.md

 ### Assessment

 The primary assessment will be accomplished through the collection, review and return of the students' response pages.
 The expectation is that through the successful completion of the actions of these explorations, students will fulfill the learning objectives.
 An extenstion to these explorations, and a second assessment of student understanding, is to have each student find an addtional example of both harmful and helpful impacts.
-Students will submit the titles of the articles, the urls, and their responses to the same prompts as in both explorations.
+Students will submit the titles of the articles, the urls, and their responses to the same prompts as done in both of the explorations.

 ## Outcomes